lcroberts/nvim-config/README.md

 # Neovim Config

 This is my neovim configuration.
-It allows for selecting which languages are available by putting a list of languages (new line separated) in a file called languages at the root of the config.
+It allows for selecting which languages are available by creating a file called languages.lua at the root of the config.
+The file should return a table of languages out of the supported options.

 General Dependencies:
 - lldb (debugging)